On-axis and off-axis levitation by a rotating permanent magnet

 \section{Experimental results}

-To experimentally investigate the phenomena, a 10 mm side cubic neodymium NdeFeB permanent magnet rotor (Supermagnet, N42) with a remanence of 1.29 - 1.32 T was mounted on a high-speed die grinder (DREMEL 4200).
+To experimentally investigate the phenomenon, a 10 mm side cubic neodymium NdFeB permanent magnet rotor (Supermagnet, N42) with a remanence of 1.29 - 1.32 T was mounted on a high-speed die grinder (DREMEL 4200).
 Several permanent magnets of the same remanence were used for the floaters.
-One side of the rotating part of the high-speed grinder was painted white to measure its angular velocity using a HeNe laser and a photodiode (Thorlabs PDA10A2) connected to an oscilloscope, as shown in Fig.~\ref{setup}.
-Three cameras were used during the experiments: a high-speed camera ( 3000 frames per second) to study the conical trajectory of the pendulum, and two smartphone cameras (iPhones 12, 30 frames per second), one placed vertically and the other horizontally, to monitor the movement of the floater magnet.
+One side of the rotating part of the high-speed grinder was painted white to measure its rotational frequency using a HeNe laser and a photodiode (Thorlabs PDA10A2) connected to an oscilloscope, as shown in Fig.~\ref{setup}.
+Three cameras were used during the experiments: a high-speed camera (3000 frames per second) to study the conical trajectory of the floater \cite{slowmo_hugo}, and two smartphone cameras (iPhones 12, 30 frames per second), one placed vertically and the other horizontally, to monitor the movement of the floater magnet.
 A bubble level ($\pm2^\circ $) ensures that the axis of rotation is vertical.